-The charity's unrestricted income is further increased from various sources including sponsorship.
+The charity's unrestricted income was further increased from various sources including sponsorship.
 We are particularly grateful to our core sponsor Investec Wealth & Investments.
-Royalties and donations are received from corporate partners, notably Griffin Glasshouses.
-Revenue also comes from sales of the Garden Visitor's Handbook and advertising in that book and County Booklets.
-The sale of merchandise and many individual donations also make valuable contributions.
-Income from all these other sources totalled $\pounds 461,230$ (2022: $\pounds 449,440$), increasing mainly due to more advertising in County Booklets and more support from commercial partnerships.
-We are very grateful to all those who support the charity in this way enabling us to donate even more of the funds raised at gardens to beneficiaries.
+Royalties and donations were received from corporate partners, notably Griffin Glasshouses.
+Revenue also came from sales of the Garden Visitor's Handbook and advertising in the book.
+County teams raise funds locally from selling advertising in their booklets, giving talks, and from collection tins and other donations.
+The sale of merchandise, many individual donations and Gift Aid, also make valuable contributions.
+Income from all other non-garden sources (including fundraising events) totalled £711,487 (2023: £653,199).

+We are very grateful to all those who support the charity, enabling us to donate even more of the funds raised at gardens to beneficiaries.

-Total unrestricted income for the year was £4,842,467 (2022: £4,593,449)
+Total unrestricted income for the year was £5,119,358 (2023: £4,842,467).

-Total costs for the year were $\pounds 1,512,994$ (2022: $\pounds 1,356,787$).
+Total operating costs for the year were £1,545,364 (2023: £1,512,994).

-Net income available for distribution to beneficiaries for 2023 was a record total of £3,364,995 (2022: £3,258,842), an increase of 3.3%.
-Non-garden revenues cover a significant proportion of the operating costs and consequently increase the proportion of garden revenues in the year that are donated to beneficiaries in that year.
-For many years, this ratio has been in excess of 80% and in 2022 it was 82%.
-In 2023 the Trustees decided to use some of the accumulated unrestricted reserves brought forward and some of the accumulated funds in the Legacy Fund and this increased the ratio in 2023 to 92%.
-The Trustees judged it appropriate and prudent to use these funds in that way as the uncertainties resulting from the Covid-19 pandemic have now largely subsided and the balance on the Legacy Fund was in excess of that needed for the charity's development projects.
-It is anticipated that the ratio will fall back to normal levels in future years.
+Net income available for distribution that was generated in the year was a record total of £3,598,965 (2023: £3,364,995), an increase of 7%.
+Non-garden revenues cover a significant proportion of operating costs and consequently increase the proportion of garden revenues donated to beneficiaries.
+For many years, this ratio has been in excess of 80% and in 2024 it was 81%.

-6. Beneficiary Policy and Distributions
+7. Beneficiary Policy and Distributions

-The Trustees carry out a triennial review of the Beneficiary Policy, last done in 2022 and the policy is available from the Chief Executive.
+In 2025 the Trustees will carry out a triennial review of the Beneficiary Policy, last done in 2022.
+The policy is available from the Chief Executive.

-During the year of 2023 the Trustees agreed payment of the following distributions to the charity's group of longterm nursing and health beneficiaries
+During 2024 the Trustees agreed payment of the following distributions to the charity's group of long-term nursing and health beneficiaries: